AnonymousPenguins/Proj-batchmain/README.md

-# Batch-Development-Fun
+# batch-textreplicate
 This branch is currently processing "Input Replicator", a batch file that will replicate inputed text.

 Authors
-DK inc in cooperation with Suited Finch productions.
+DK inc in cooperation with C-Bit.